Analytic Compactifications of C^2 part I - curvettes at infinity: Generic curvettes at infinity

-\begin{proof}[Proof of Lemma \ref{normal-lemma}] At first note that we may ignore the condition $r \leq 1$ or $\omega_1 < 1$, since if $\tilde \psi_\nu$ satisfies all the other conditions of \eqref{normal-form}, then a Type I automorphism puts it into the required form.
-Consequently, it suffices to prove the following statement: after a a finite sequence of automorphisms of $\cc[x,y]$ of types I and II if necessary, we can ensure that $\tilde \psi_\nu$ is {\em not} of the following form:
+\begin{proof} Since any linear change of coordinates of $\cc[x,y]$ is a composition of Type I and II automorphisms, it follows that after composition of finitely many Type I and II automorphisms, we can ensure that $\bar X$ satisfies \sumption, which implies in particular that $\gamma$ has a descending Puiseux parametrization $t \mapsto (t,\phi(t))$.
+Assertion \eqref{typeIchange1} of Lemma \ref{typed-change-of-coordinates} then implies that it suffices to prove the following statement: after a a finite sequence of automorphisms of $\cc[x,y]$ of types I and II, we can ensure that $\phi(t)$ is {\em not} of the following form: